 You can itemize health expenses to the extent that they exceed 7.5% of your adjusted gross income.
 However, if you itemize you forfeit your standard deduction.
 For this reason, you have to have enough itemized deductions to make up for your standard deduction before you get any benefit from itemizing.
 If you have extraordinary health costs in some years, or if you will be itemizing for some other reason, this may be worthwhile, so you may want to get in the habit of keeping receipts for your health expenses.

 Health Insurance under the Affordable Care Act (“Obamacare”)

 In 2014, the federal government began subsidizing health insurance premiums for low-income people under the terms of the Affordable Care Act (sometimes called “Obamacare”).

-Some low-income war tax resisters may find that they now qualify for Medicare, while the rest are very likely to find that the federal government will subsidize a large percentage of the cost of their private health insurance.
+Some low-income war tax resisters may find that they now qualify for Medicaid, while the rest are very likely to find that the federal government will subsidize a large percentage of the cost of their private health insurance.

 The subsidy takes the form of a tax credit, which you calculate on your income tax return at the end of the year and which is based on your adjusted gross income.
 The same techniques that you use to reduce your adjusted gross income in order to eliminate your federal income tax will have the side effect of increasing your health insurance subsidy.

 The government pre-pays this subsidy to your insurance company throughout the year so that you, in turn, pay a lower monthly premium.
 This means you must estimate at the beginning of the year what your adjusted gross income is likely to be at the end of the year so the government knows how much of your premium to pay for you.